Yuneec E-Go 2 Review

 The Yuneec scored average or below in 5 of the metrics.
 This doesn't mean that this board should be overlooked though.
 If you are trying to save some money, or if you aren't a speed demon, then this might be the board for you.
 It will still get you from Point A to Point B, provided you don't have to go up any steep hills on the way.

 The board earned its overall score of 4 out of 10 based on how it did in a maximum speed test, as well as in an acceleration test.
 The top speed test consisted of our expert electric skateboard rider driving the board as fast as it would go on a long straightaway, then timing it on a 200' section.
-This allowed us to calculate the top speed of the board, which you can see in the chart below.
+This allowed us to calculate the top speed of the board.

 The Yuneec averaged about 13.26 mph after multiple trials, basically putting it at the back of the pack.
 It is not a fast board.
 If that matters the most to you, then you should look elsewhere.
 However, 13 mph on a skateboard can feel plenty fast, and this board is nice and stable.
 This model did a little better in our acceleration test, giving an average performance that placed it roughly in the middle of the pack.
 This test was performed in a similar way, though the board was started from a standstill.

 The Yuneec improved in our range tests, performing about average.

 This score was determined by how well the board did in two distinct tests: tested maximum range, and charge time.
 The tested maximum range was how far the board could carry our veteran tester on flat ground before the battery died, keeping the board in "Eco" riding mode.
 We also noted when, or if, the board started to slow down significantly.
 The Yuneec did reasonably well, traveling about 16 miles.